matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 'n':", "Unexpected 't'" ]
 ```

 Yes!
-We did a lot of actions here, and it would be great to allow reuse by
+We did a lot of actions here and it would be great to allow reuse by
 refactoring.
 First: Changing the result of a parser (what `thenRight` does)

 ```javascript